To the University,

 To the student, Forensics is an opportunity to cultivate life-long friendships, travel the country, and do what you love.

-Competitive speech and debate offers students ranging from junior high to college age the skills necessary to confidently and effectively communicate in any situation.
+Forensics, or competitive speech and debate, offers students ranging from junior high to college age the skills necessary to confidently and effectively communicate in any situation.
 This activity teaches students to research, write and deliver valuable messages.
-By participating in forensics, students stay abreast of current events, become exposed to a wide-array of fiction and non-fiction literature, learn how to become wise consumers of persuasion, and become more efficient communicators.
+By participating in forensics, students follow current events, become exposed to a wide-array of fiction and non-fiction literature, engage in critical discourse, and learn how to become wise consumers of persuasion.

-Not only are our students successful at forensics competitions, but they are leaders on our campus as well.
-Our team is made up of individuals from 15 different states and over 20 different majors.
-WKU Forensics students have held or currently hold positions in WKU's Student Government Association, have served on Dean's Councils, and several of them serve as official student ambassadors to the university.
 We have produced multiple university, national, and international scholars who have received prestigious fellowships and grants, including Fulbrights.
-Our graduates have gone on to earn master’s degrees in a variety of fields, PhDs, EdDs, and law degrees (with one recent graduate scoring in the top 1% in the nation on the LSAT).
+Our graduates have gone on to earn master's degrees in a variety of fields, PhDs, EdDs, and law degrees (with one recent graduate scoring in the top 1% in the nation on the LSAT).
+Our alumni have gone on to become Harvard Law students and Hollywood actors, Supreme Court defenders and Buzzfeed editors.
+All of our graduates know that no matter where they end up, they forever have a home on the Hill.

-Our team also realizes the importance of giving back to the community, and our students and coaches are involved in a number of outreach initiatives.
-We have assisted high school and junior high teams in need of coaching help, provided scholarships for students in need of financial assistance, hosted large non-profit junior and senior high school tournaments, hosted an annual non-profit summer camp for students across the nation, worked with local inner city schools on campus beautification projects, hosted can drives, and have partnered with Bowling Green's Family Enrichment Center on their annual fund-raiser to end child abuse and neglect in the region.
+WKU Forensics also realizes the importance of giving back to the community through outreach initiatives.
+Our coaches and students have assisted high school and junior high teams in need of coaching support, provided scholarships for students in need of financial assistance, hosted large non-profit junior and senior high school tournaments, provided an annual non-profit summer camp for students across the nation, worked with local inner city schools on campus beautification projects, hosted can drives, and have partnered with Bowling Green's Family Enrichment Center on their annual fund-raiser to end child abuse and neglect in the region.
+In addition to these efforts, this year the team volunteered with New Beginnings Therapeutic Riding, a nonprofit organization that uses the medium of horseback riding to improve the communication and social skills of children with disabilities.
 The WKU Forensics team believes in helping students of all ages achieve academic distinction, and in the importance of giving back to our community.

 1906 College Heights Blvd. #51084